Should You Join Affiliate Marketing Programs and How to Join Affiliate Marketing

 What is the basic structure?

-In an affiliate program, you would be working with a merchant (which would be KnownHost, if you partner with us), an affiliate (that’s you), and a customer (hopefully many); often, an affiliate network is used to connect affiliates with merchants and otherwise streamline the process (as with CJ Network, the one that powers our program).
+In an affiliate program, you would be working with a merchant (which would be KnownHost, if you partner with us), an affiliate (that’s you), and a customer (hopefully many); often, an affiliate network is used to connect affiliates with merchants and otherwise streamline the process.
 In an affiliate structure, as the affiliate, you would have no direct contact with the customer, only with the merchant and/or network.

 Key reports show scope & potential of affiliate marketing